EHuiMartinez/Election_Analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.7.6, Visual Studio Code,
+- Software: Python 3.7.6, Visual Studio Code, 1.49

 ## Summary
-The analysys of the election show that:
+The analysis of the election show that:
 - There were 369,111 votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham